WilliamTjonndal/IT3212/assignment4/Group 25.md

 However in regards to accuracy it performed better than its base learners achieving a 66.9% accuracy compared to 66.2% for Random forest and 62.0% for SVM.
 Stacking can have the benefit of achieving better accuracy by learning from the predictions of its base learners, thereby making its predictions more reliable.
 Furthermore, stacking allows the metamodel to make use of its base learners strengths, and recognize their mistakes.
 Furthermore, can also  be highly flexible to different problems as one can include multiple different models as base learners.
 However, as in our case, it was computationally heavy, even with only two base learners, and took a substantial amount of time to train.
 If a problem requires a quick solution and deployment, this strategy would not be advised.

 **Hardware constraints:**\
 As mentioned earlier we managed to train our CNN by using a GPU.
 This significantly reduced the training time of our CNN model.
 However we did not manage to get the configurations right to run the other models on the GPU.
-This puts the models at a significant disadvantage in terms of computation time and illustrates the importance of leveraging available hardware when training machine learning models.
+This puts the basic and advanced models at a significant disadvantage in terms of computation time and illustrates the importance of leveraging available hardware when training machine learning models.

-This performance gap can be explained by how the models use information in the data:

 **Exploiting spatial structure:**\
 CNNs operate directly on 2D image grids with multiple channels and use convolutional filters to capture local patterns such as edges, textures, and shapes.
 Deeper layers combine these into higher-level concepts.
 This hierarchical feature learning is very effective for images.
 We think that maybe the features that the CNN extracts on its own might be better features compared to the ones we pre-computed for our other models.